rmattila/text2orthic/README.md

 - Easily expandable glyph set to add abbreviations, compounds, and other linguistic elements by simply adding corresponding PNGs to the resources folder

 ## Usage
-Input the English text you wish to translate, and the software will render the corresponding Orthic shorthand as an image.
+Input the English text you wish to transcribe, and the software will render the corresponding Orthic shorthand as an image.

 ### Adding New Glyphs
 To add a new glyph, place a `.png` image in the `resources/glyphs` folder.
 The filename should match the glyph's representation (e.g., `ing.png` for the "ing" glyph).
 In the image, mark the start of the glyph's stroke with a green pixel and the end with a red pixel.
 The system prioritizes longer filenames, meaning if `ing.png` exists, it will be used over separate `i.png`, `n.png` and `g.png` glyphs for the "ing" combination.